souvikmajumder26/souvikmajumder26/README.md

 <br />

-I'm [Souvik Majumder]<!--(my website link)-->, a passionate self-taught full stack web developer and a freelance software engineer from India.
+Hi, I'm Souvik Majumder<!--[Souvik Majumder](my website link)-->, a passionate self-taught full stack web developer and a freelance software engineer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.